rushil2304/DEEP_LEARNING_PYTORCH/README.md

-Here's a draft for your README file, summarizing the content of your uploaded Jupyter notebooks:

 Machine Learning and Deep Learning Notebooks

 This repository contains a collection of Jupyter notebooks exploring various machine learning and deep learning concepts, primarily using PyTorch and scikit-learn.

 Notebooks